billmclean/Julia_Lessons/markdown/lesson06.md

  3.499999999999994 + 5.361902647381801im
                5.0 + 0.0im
 ```
-and `F.vectors`, the matrix of eigenvectors,
+and `F.vectors` is the matrix of eigenvectors,
 ```
 3×3 Matrix{ComplexF64}:
  -0.337783+0.241488im  -0.337783-0.241488im  0.174593+0.0im
  -0.765641-0.0im       -0.765641+0.0im       0.931162+0.0im
  0.0900755+0.482976im  0.0900755-0.482976im  0.320087+0.0im
 ```
-Here, the kth column `F.vector[:,k]` is the eigenvector corresponding to the
+That is, the kth column `F.vector[:,k]` is the eigenvector corresponding to the
 eigenvalue F.value[k].

 **Exercise.** Verify for the example above that